The Gods of Arelon

 Unlike most of the gods, Vulcan is said to be physically present on Morus.
 Vulcan’s Anvil, the great mountain that rises against the back of Caragoth, is said to have a great cave which can be found only by the priesthood of Vulcan and entered only by one of the Imperial bloodline.
 This cave, it is said, is guarded by a red dragon, a legion of cyclopes and some of the demons of Hades itself.
 Every Emperor ascends that mountain with the priests of Vulcan, and returns with his chest marked by the Flame of Right.

-Tempus is possibly the second-most important of the Arelonian gods - one so widespread and influential that he has even taken a place in the Trinity of Vingaard.
+Tempus is possibly the second-most important of the Arelonian gods - one so widespread and influential that he has even taken a place in the pantheon of Vingaard, on the other side of the continent.
 To a walker of the planes, he is indisputably Ares, the Olympian god of war - and yet for reasons unknown, he is given the name Tempus, a name which Ares also bears in Faerun.
-More information about Tempus himself, and his priests, can be found on the Trinity page.
+More information about Tempus himself, and his priests, can be found on the page for the Order of Vingaard.

 Mirqurios is Hermes of the Olympian Pantheon.
 On Morus, he is a major god of sorcerors and magic amongst the Arelonians, as well as the patron of messengers and tacticians - all those who must be swift, in mind or body.
 Despite their relatively detached relationship with most of the priestly caste, his temples are immensely important for the power they wield.
 They are also rare, found only in the greatest of cities, for the cost and difficulty of raising a temple of Mirqurios is very large.